Sonic-Riders-Tournament-Edition/sega-nn-gno-exporter/README.md

 Firstly, you should extract all of the game's files from the ISO into a folder for ease of access and modification.
 To do this, right click on the game in your Dolphin library, go to Properties > Filesystem.
 Right click on Disc at the top and select Extract Entire Disc.
 This will allow you to choose a folder to extract all the files into which you can also boot up in Dolphin afterwards.

-The setup of the model files in TE 2.0 has been altered from base game.
+The setup of the model files starting from TE 2.0 has been altered from base game.
-The board models have been separated from the character models into the following naming convention `P?00`, the character models into the following naming conventions: `P?CO` for characters on board models, `P?CB` for characters on bike models, and `PB##` for all other board models, where the `#` is replaced with a gear's model number.
+The board models have been separated from the character models into the following naming convention: `P?00` for the character's default board model, the character models into the following naming conventions: `P?CO` for characters on board models, `P?CB` for characters on bike models, and `PB##` for all other board models, where the `#` is replaced with a gear's model number.
 Super form models and skate models are still all one model, and follow the base game naming convention.
 The `?` in these naming conventions are replaced with a letter corresponding to a character found in this table: